istevens/stam_confirmation_bias/article.rst

 other studies, confounding variables (some due to socialization and pressure to conform to gender expectations) were neglected.
 In others, areas where women naturally take on a great deal of risk (such as with child birth, and risk of domestic violence) were neglected.
-Instead, other areas of risk (such as finance) were studied and findings extrapolated to a broader context.
+Instead, different areas of risk (such as finance) were studied and findings extrapolated to a broader context.
 [NELSON2015]_ In the following paragraphs, we'll learn how tendencies such as overweighing instances of positive confirmation can cause confirmation bias to grow